antfu/antfu.me/pages/posts/windicss-and-tailwind-jit.md

 <p lang="en" dir="ltr">Limitation?
 Let&#39;s break it!💥<br><br>Upcoming feature in <a href="https://twitter.com/windi_css?ref_src=twsrc%5Etfw">@windi_css</a> 🍃<br>&quot;Design in DevTools&quot;!<br><br>Whenever you made changes to the classes in DevTools, the CSS updates automatically for you, on-demand as always :)<br><br>Idea credit goes to <a href="https://twitter.com/MaximoMussini?ref_src=twsrc%5Etfw">@maximomussini</a> 🙌 <a href="https://t.co/DHf2h5wroM">pic.twitter.com/DHf2h5wroM</a></p>&mdash; Anthony Fu (@antfu7) <a href="https://twitter.com/antfu7/status/1372244287975387145?ref_src=twsrc%5Etfw">March 17, 2021</a>
 </Tweet>

 Thanks for reading though.
-And don't feel any pressure about using any tools that you needed.
+Don't feel any pressure about using any tools that you needed.
 I choose not to use them just because my personal preference.
 I don't want to force anyone to switch their stack because reading this post, we will keep improve it and show you which is the better one you should use :)